 This method produces a crispy rustic pizza.
 By using favorite toppings, you can customize each one to everyone’s individual taste.
 Pizza is always a great party food, and this is especially true for outdoor parties when you make the pizzas yourself.

-The following recipe—along with more than 175 others—is explained and illustrated in The Culinary Institute of America Grilling cookbook (2006, Lebhar-Friedman), available for purchase at bookstores nationwide.
+The following recipe—along with more than 175 others—is explained and illustrated in The Culinary Institute of America Grilling cookbook (2006, Lebhar-Friedman).

 Makes 8 Servings